cardano-foundation/CIPs/CIP-1855/README.md

 ## Overview

 Forging tokens is derived from a script policy.
-The script policy includes hashes of keys needed to forge new tokens and must be witnessed by the keys with hashes listed.
+The script policy includes hashes of keys needed to forge new tokens and must be witnessed by these keys in such a way as the script stipulates.
+This CIP defines the derivation path at wich parties are expected to derive such keys.

 # Specification